 A Cardboard Box

 No, this is not a joke!
 A simple medium-sized cardboard box is enough to keep even the laziest playing cat happy.
-My one cat, Joey, sleeps more than anything and when I give him a new cardboard box, he is like a kitten again!
-Mind you, he is at least 12 years old!
+My one cat sleeps more than anything and when I give him a new cardboard box, he is like a kitten again!
+Mind you, he is considered a senior.
 I throw some nip in it with a few toys and he has a ball for a good 20 minutes then falls asleep inside it.
 You don’t need expensive beds.
 A box will do just fine!

 Standard Cat Tree

-This is the most expensive thing you should ever buy for your cat.
+This is the most expensive thing you will likely ever buy your cat.
 You want to spend more so it lasts you years.
 Every cat should have one, be it a short one or one that hits the ceiling.
 A great place to put it is close to a window.
-This way it will double as a window clearance for your cat, which is especially important for indoor only cats.
-Buy the shape according to your cats activity level.
-Less active cats wont use full-scale trees, nor will older cats.
+This way it will double as a window perch for your cat, which is especially important for indoor only cats.
+Buy the shape according to your cat’s activity level.
+Less active cats won’t use full-scale trees, nor will older cats.
 Kittens and highly active cats should have a tree that is at least 5 feet tall.
-Again, keeping it by a window will be much appreciate by your kitty and they will be more likely to use it on a daily basis.
+Again, keeping it by a window will be much appreciated by your kitty and they will be more likely to use it on a daily basis.